 Interpretation of Profitability Index

-Profitability Index is a relative indicator and hence, it does not provide proper basis for making a comparison between two different projects having vast difference in terms of values.
-Therefore, net present value is a better investment appraisal technique as compared to profitability index.
-Also profitability index method does not consider opportunity costs which may lead to great difference while evaluating projects.
+Profitability Index is a relative indicator, and hence, it does not provide a proper basis for making a comparison between two different projects having a vast difference in terms of values.
+Therefore, the net present value is a better investment appraisal technique than the profitability index.
+Also, the profitability index method does not consider opportunity costs which may lead to great differences while evaluating projects.

 To know more about NPV – Net Present Value.